hashicorp/hcl/hcl/hclsyntax/spec.md

 zero-based element index to access.
 If applied to a value of object or map type, the key expression must be a string representing the attribute name or element key.
-If the given key value is not of the appropriate type, a conversion is attempted using the conversion rules from the zcl syntax-agnostic information model.
+If the given key value is not of the appropriate type, a conversion is attempted using the conversion rules from the HCL syntax-agnostic information model.

 An error is produced if the given key expression does not correspond to